 You can improve the accuracy of your marketing database by checking it against the Royal Mail's Postcode Address File (PAF).
 This service checks spelling and accuracy of addresses and postcodes and corrects them in your mailing list.

-Finally, make sure you do regular checks against the Mailing Preference Service (MPS) list, the Telephone Preference List (TPS) and the Fax Preference Service (FPS).
+Finally, make sure you regularly check your list against the Mailing Preference Service (MPS) list, the Telephone Preference List (TPS) and the Fax Preference Service (FPS).
 These services are for consumers who want to opt out of receiving unsolicited mail, calls or faxes.

 Using your database to improve profitability

 Your database can reveal your customers' buying behaviour, including the type and frequency of orders.
-It can highlight trend and patterns.
+It can highlight buying trends and patterns.
 It can even help you target your perfect customer.

 This is valuable market intelligence.
 By analysing your own data, you can make more informed decisions about everything from product development to pricing.
 Take that perfect customer profile, and you can find new prospects that match it and target them.